gabriellacsilva/gabriellacsilva/README.md

 Olá!
 <p>Meu nome é Gabriella e sou estudante de Engenharia de Dados.
 Busco aprimorar soft skills e aprender as novidades no mundo de Banco de Dados.
 Aqui, no Github, tem meus projetos das aulas e projetos pessoais para colocar em prática aquilo que aprendi.
-Fique à vontade e qualquer dúvida, só me chamar no "[LinkedIn](https://www.linkedin.com/in/gabriella-cândido/)."
+Fique à vontade e qualquer dúvida, só me chamar no <a href="https://www.linkedin.com/in/gabriella-cândido/)" title="Linkedin">Linkedin</a>

 ##

 Hi!
 <p>My name is Gabriella and I'm a Data Engineering student.
 I seek to improve soft skills and learn what's new in the world of Databases.
 Here, on Github, I have my class projects and personal projects to put what I learned into practice.
-Feel free and any questions, just send me a massage on "[LinkedIn](https://www.linkedin.com/in/gabriella-cândido/)."
+Feel free and any questions, just send me a massage on <a href="https://www.linkedin.com/in/gabriella-cândido/)" title="Linkedin">Linkedin</a>.

 <p align="left">
         <a href="https://github.com/gabriellacsilva?tab=repositories&sort=stargazers">